reboiedo/ioai-spain/src/content/forms/en/join-training.md

 formTemplate: "application"
 form:
   title: "Apply to IOAI Spain"
+  subtitle: "Round 1 and 2 are open for children all ages as well as parents and teachers."
 thankYou:
   title: "Application Submitted Successfully!"
   message: "Thank you for applying to the IOAI Spain program!
 We have received your application and will review it carefully.
 You will receive a confirmation email shortly with further details about the selection process and next steps."